CmdDraven/Syn-Syu/README.md

 cargo build --release
 ```

-Bash code follows the Synavera Script Etiquette guidelines (see `docs/`).
+Bash code follows the Synvera Script Etiquette guidelines (see `docs/`).
 Contributions should include appropriate logging and remain shellchecked where
 possible.